New Mexico Recording Laws: Consent Rules and Penalties

 Are Recordings Admissible in Court?

-Recordings made legally under New Mexico law are generally admissible as evidence.
-However, courts may consider:
+Recordings made legally under New Mexico law are generally admissible as evidence in court proceedings.
+However, courts will evaluate:

 Criminal Cases vs. Civil Cases